AY2526S1-CS2103-F12-2/tp/docs/DeveloperGuide.md

 * 1b.
 None of the specified tags can be found in any contact

     * 1b1.
-DevbBoks shows an error message indicating that no tags were found for deletion Use case ends.
+DevBooks shows an error message indicating that no tags were found for deletion Use case ends.

 * 1c.
 Some tags are found while others are not